spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/10-migrate-vm-to-different-node.md

     **node-name**: The name of the node that should be marked as *un-schedulable*.

-4. Issue the following command to gracefully remove a pod from a node.
-When you evict a pod, the Kubernetes scheduler attempts to reschedule the pod onto another node in the cluster.
-If the pod cannot be rescheduled onto another node, it remains in a pending state until a suitable node becomes available.
+4. Issue the following command to gracefully remove all pods from the node that is undergoing maintenance.
+When you drain a node, all pods and VMs will be safely evicted from the node.

     ```bash
-    kubectl evict <pod-name> --namespace=<namespace-name>
+    kubectl drain <node-name>

     ```
     <br />

-    **pod-name**: The name of the pod that should be evicted.
+    **node-name**: The name of the node that you wish to drain.

-    **namespace-name**: The namespace where the pod is running.
     <br />

     <InfoBox>

-    The `evict` command only works on pods managed by a controller.
-If you try to use the command on a pod that is not managed by a controller, you will receive an error message.
+    The kubectl `drain` command should only be issued to a single node at a time.

     </InfoBox>